 Last night I noticed a tweet from Chris Messina about the terrorist attacks in Mumbai.
 This made me think about the value of Twitter as a news source.

 Apparently, people in Mumbai got the word out on Twitter first, well before the mainstream media did.
-This has happened before (e.g. the California fires), which raises the question if Twitter is a valuable news source.
-I think it is.
+This has happened before (the California fires for example).
+This raises the question if Twitter is a valuable news source?
+I think it might.

-Some critics claim it is not news as tweets aren’t verified.
-While this is true, of course, I don’t see why this would mean it’s not news as such.
-Wikipedia isn’t always right ether and still, we use it as an important information source.
+Some critics claim it isn’t, as tweets are not verified.
+While this is true, I don’t see why this would mean it’s not news as such.
+Wikipedia isn’t always right either and still; it is the world’s most important encyclopedia.
 Even the traditional media channels are wrong sometimes (see the ‘MP3 murder’ in Brussels)?
-Unverified eyewitness reports are something that will always happen in the first chaotic moments after disasters like this.
+Unverified eyewitness reports will always happen in the first chaotic moments after a disaster.
 Twitter is a news source, not the news source.

-People have to learn to look critically at news sources (amongst other things).
+People must learn to look critically at news sources.
 Wikipedia, for example, is a good place to start looking for information but it should never be the place where you stop.
-In today’s world, it becomes more and more important to collect bits and pieces from various sources to build your own “truth”.
-You have to dare to question your sources.
-Even the traditional news is colored as it looks from a certain cultural, economical maybe, perspective.
+In today’s world, it becomes more and more important to collect bits and pieces from various sources and build your own “truth”, dare to question your sources.
+Even the traditional news is colored as it looks from a biased perspective.